opattison/olivermakes/about/index.md

 ## Elsewhere on the web

-I post nearly every significant thing I read or look at on the web on **[Pinboard](https://pinboard.in/u:opattison)**.
+I post nearly every significant thing I read or look at on **[Pinboard](https://pinboard.in/u:opattison)**.
 It is my external brain and my favorite thing on the web.
 It is as complete an archive as I can keep of my reading online.

 I am **[@olivermakes on Twitter](http://twitter.com/olivermakes)**.